hamburgerdog/hamburgerdog.github.io/src/content/blog/WHAT IS REST.md

 >
 > 推荐阅读程度： :star2::star2::star2::star2::star2:

-## Examples of Requests and Responses :memo:
+## Examples of Requests and Responses

 Let’s say we have an application that allows you to view, create, edit, and delete customers and orders for a small clothing store hosted at `fashionboutique.com`.
 We could create an HTTP API that allows a client to perform these functions: